 UT Law's Tarlton Law Library is the seventh-largest academic law library in the United States.
 It offers a comprehensive American law collection as well as a large foreign and international law collection in several interdisciplinary areas of study.
-Its "virtual library" is designed to be an inclusive gateway to online legal research.
+Tarlton has been a Federal Depository Library since 1965.
+The Government Documents department collects all Congressional publications and selected law-related titles from the Executive and Judicial branches of the US government.